nitinkc/nitinkc.github.io/_posts/Java/2024-02-10-GarbageCollections.md

 `-XX:UseStringDeDuplication`

-The serial collector uses a single thread to perform all of the garbage collection work.
+The serial collector uses a single thread to perform all the garbage collection work.